 51% of AEC companies that found the cost of the Collaboration Solutions on BIM Projects to be a preventing factor towards its usage, 60% were architectural companies.

-In a Connecting Teams Study survey made to identify whether there are any technical limitations in BIM that prevent it from being used more often, 60% of engineers have answered that it is due to the complexity.
+In a Connecting Teams Study, a survey was made to identify whether there are any technical limitations in BIM that prevent it from being used more often.
+60% of engineers have answered that it is due to the complexity.

 47% of General Contractors, 44 % of Architects and 38% of Trade Contractors have also found the solution to be complex.